MIIAN/lukSkul_0.1/README.md

 ## Hashlips_nft_minting_dapp-1.0.1 cont..
 After completing the hashlips nft minting dapp and assuming you have a completed build folder.
-Lets continue on and host your app on heroku.
+Lets continue, and host your app on heroku.

 ## -- Hosting your dapp using heroku. --